MiSTer-devel/MkDocs_MiSTer/docs/basics/faq.md

 Zero latency is possible with certain equipment and tweaks.
 [See here](../advanced/lag.md) for a more detailed explanation.

-## I've seen in the news, "Update Framework".
+## I've seen in the news, "Update Framework" or "Update Sys".
 What does that mean?

-The "framework" has all the common elements between cores that handle things like IO, video scaling, etc...
+The "framework" (or "sys") has all the common elements between cores that handle things like IO, video scaling, etc...

 ## Can I customize the update/downloader script to ignore certain things?